AyeshaNoor0231/generativeAI-Bioinformatics/README.md

 - **ProteinGAN:** Designing novel protein sequences.
 - **MolGAN:** Creating molecular graphs for drug discovery.

 Each model is implemented in Google Colab with step-by-step experiments and visualizations.
-This work is part of my learning journey into generative AI and its applications in biology.
+This work is part of my learning journey into generative AI and its applications in biology (Bioinformatics).

 > _Created with guidance from Qwen, a large language model by Alibaba Cloud._